SitnicV/Windows-Apps/README.md

 - [Focalboard](https://www.focalboard.com/) : Centralize, plan, and track all your work in one place.
 Focalboard helps your organization maintain a single source of truth, so your teams stay aligned to complete tasks, reach milestones, and achieve their goals.
 - [Thunderbird](https://www.thunderbird.net/en-US/) : Thunderbird is a free email application that’s easy to set up and customize - and it’s loaded with great features!
+- [Nylas Mail](https://github.com/nylas/nylas-mail) :  Nylas Mail was an open-source mail client built on the modern web with Electron, React, and Flux.
+It was designed to be easy to extend, and many third-party plugins are available that add functionality to the client.

 ### Translation and Language Tools